The Ultimate Shower Screen Buying Guide

 Look at the space and determine the most practical location for the shower.
 Consider how the shower door will operate. i.e., will it hit anything if it opens outwards?
 Will you need a sliding shower screen door, or can you get away with having no door (a walk-in shower using a shower panel rather than a shower screen)?

 If you have a small bathroom, now’s the time to weigh the pros and cons of a combined shower/bath to see if a bath is a preferable option.
 Today, contemporary glass bath screens, such as the range we offer here at Ross’s Discount Home Centre, make bath screens a popular and attractive choice.
 It’s not like yesteryear when you only had daggy shower curtains as an option.
+For expert guidance, read our resource article on the best shower screens for small bathrooms.

 If you’re not moving any plumbing, then you will already know where the shower is positioned, and you will probably have to work with the same space.
 However, it may now be worthwhile looking to see if you can better utilise the space, i.e. by having a smaller vanity to maximise shower space.
 If you can get 900mm x 1200mm, it will be well worth it.